graphops/subgraph-mcp/README.md

 ## Features

-- Get the GraphQL schema for any subgraph deployment
+- Get the GraphQL schema for any subgraph/deployment
-- Execute GraphQL queries against any subgraph deployment
+- Execute GraphQL queries against any subgraph/deployment
-- Find the top subgraphs for a contract address on a specific chain
+- Find the top subgraph deployments for a contract address on a specific chain
 - Supports MCP resources, tools, and prompts

 ## Requirements